2025 Copa Federación de España

 The 2025 Copa Federación de España is the 33rd edition of the Copa Federación de España, also known as Copa RFEF, a knockout competition for Spanish football clubs.
-The competition started in August with the first games of the Regional stages and will end 8 November with the final of the National tournament.
-Like previous years, the four semifinalists will qualify for the Copa del Rey first round.
+The competition started in August with the first games of the Regional stages and ended 8 November with the final of the National tournament.
+Like previous years, the four semifinalists qualified for the Copa del Rey first round.

 Regional tournaments

 Andalusia tournament

 The Royal Andalusian Football Federation (RFAF) decided to create the 'Copa RFAF' in 2020.
 The finalists of this competition will be selected as the Andalusian representatives in the national phase of Copa RFEF.

 After the draw, Torre del Mar resigned its place and was replaced by Mijas-Las Lagunas.

 Aragon tournament

 Five teams joined the tournament: At.
 Monzón (5), Binéfar (5), Calamocha (5), La Almunia (5) and Utrillas (5).
 The teams were divided into two groups: north and south.